 Black Opal Gemstone Varieties or other Similar Gemstones:

-Black Opal Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers
+Black Opal Gemstone Mythology, Metaphysical and Healing Powers

 Opal stones are said to stimulate originality and creativity.
 Opals are porous stones and because they are porous, they are quite absorbent.
-With the ability to absorb, they can pick up thoughts and feelings of people and amplify the emotions.
-Black opals carry strong Karma, with representation of justice and also providing protection for their wearers.
+With the ability to absorb, they can pick up thoughts and feelings of people and amplify their emotions.
+Black opals carry strong karma, representing justice and also providing protection for their wearers.
 Opal is also the official birthstone for October and those who wear opal can benefit from its many astrological powers.

 Black Opal Gemstone and Jewelry Design Ideas

 There are several advantages to buying loose gemstones, rather than preset jewelry.
-Once a stone has been mounted, it is near impossible to know the actual quality because the setting often hides or obscures blemishes.
-Buying loose stones can also provide you with more variety and value as opposed to buying pre-fabricated stock jewelry designs.
+Once a stone has been mounted, it is almost impossible to know the actual quality because the setting often hides or obscures blemishes.
+Buying loose stones can also allow for greater variety and better value than buying pre-fabricated stock jewelry designs.

 Despite being a softer, fragile stone, black opals are very often used in men's cabochon gemstone rings.
 Black opals have deep, dark colors which project masculinity and mystery.
-Black Opals are ideal for any type of jewelry accessory such as pendants, earrings, brooches, pins, men's cufflinks and tie-tacks.
-When wearing black opal as a ring, it is suggested to choose a protective style setting such as a bezel design.
+Black opals are ideal for any type of jewelry accessory such as pendants, earrings, brooches, men's cufflinks and tie-tacks.
+When wearing black opal as a ring, it is recommended to choose a protective style setting such as a bezel design.

-Caring for your Black Opal Gemstones and Gemstone Jewelry
+Black Opal Gemstones and Jewelry Care and Cleaning

-Opals have a high level of water content.
-In fact, its water content can range up to 21% of its weight.
-It is because of this, they are very vulnerable to 'crazing' caused by dehydration.
-The drying of an opal will cause cracks and fixtures that reach the surface.
-It is very important to always properly store and maintain your opal stone to protect it from drying out.
+Opals have a high water content.
+In fact, their water content can compose up to 21% of their weight.
+It is because of this that they are very vulnerable to 'crazing' caused by dehydration.
+The drying of an opal will cause cracks and fissures that reach the surface.
+It is very important to always properly store and maintain opals, to prevent them from drying out.
 Opals are very sensitive to sudden temperature fluctuations.
-When storing opal, it is highly suggested to place a moist cloth or cotton ball inside a sealed plastic bag along with the opal to prevent dehydration.
+When storing opal gemstones, it is highly recommended that a moist cloth or cotton ball is placed inside a sealed plastic bag along with the opal to prevent dehydration.

-Opals are fairly soft and because their hardness ranges from 5.5 - 6.5 on Mohs scale, they can be easily scratched.
-Black Opal stones can be cleaned by rinsing them under warm water and wiping them with a soft clean cloth.
-Never use bleach or chemicals and never use any ultrasonic cleaners to clean your opal stone.
+Opals are fairly soft and because their hardness ranges from 5.5 - 6.5 on the Mohs scale, they can be easily scratched.
+Black opal stones can be cleaned by rinsing them under warm water and wiping them with a soft clean cloth.
+Never use bleach or chemicals and never use any ultrasonic cleaners to clean your opal gemstone.
 The vibrations alone can cause an opal stone to crack.
-Always remove opal jewelry before engaging in household chores or any physical sports or activities.
+Always remove opal jewelry before engaging in household chores or any vigorous physical sports or activities.